 The Save Our Shores Plastic Pollution Initiative

-The goal of the Plastic Pollution Initiative is to reduce the amount of trash and debris, particularly plastic pollution, reaching the Monterey Bay National Marine Sanctuary and the ocean by providing the community with opportunities to participate in plastic pollution prevention and removal.
+The goal of the Plastic Pollution Initiative is to reduce the amount of trash and debris, particularly plastic pollution, reaching the Monterey Bay National Marine Sanctuary and the ocean.
+We work to achieve this by providing the community with opportunities to participate in plastic pollution prevention and removal.
 Through the Plastic Pollution Initiative, we help individuals make the connection between their lifestyle choices and the collective community impacts of plastic and trash on our oceans.

 Save Our Shores addresses pollution in our oceans, particularly plastics, through:

-Beach & River Cleanups: a hands-on way to stop pollution before it reaches the ocean.
+Beach and River Cleanups: A hands-on way to stop pollution before it reaches the ocean

-Marine Education: the key to an informed community making healthy decision for our oceans.
+Marine Education: The key to an informed community making healthy decisions for our oceans

-80% of plastic pollution that enters the ocean originates from land.
+Eighty percent of plastic pollution that enters the ocean originates from land.
 Common sources include: recreational beach users, people who drop litter on sidewalks and streets, plastics manufacturers and transporters, illegal dumping, and areas with inadequate trash receptacles.
 All land-based plastic pollution has the potential to become ocean pollution.
-Plastics easily blow into the ocean or washed down storm drains that flow directly to the Bay, and oceans around the world.
+Plastics easily blow into the ocean and get washed down storm drains that flow directly to the Monterey Bay and oceans around the world.

 - Plastic fragments contaminate even the most remote locations on earth.
 Harmful chemicals leached by plastics are present in the bloodstream and tissues of almost every one of us.

 - Plastic pollution harms people, animals and the environment.
 Plastic is not biodegradable.
 In the marine environment, plastic breaks down into smaller particles that absorb toxic chemicals, are ingested by wildlife, and enter the food chain that we depend on.